tomvalorsa/python-course/session-4.md

 ## Evaluating lines

-Below is a snippet that will open and close a file, can you write some code that will eveluate the word count of line of text in example.txt print it to the screen?
+Below is a snippet that will open and close a file, can you write some code that will evaluate the word count of line of text in example.txt print it to the screen?

 ```py